epinna/tplmap/README.md

 The technique can be used to compromise web servers' internals and often obtain Remote Code Execution (RCE), turning every vulnerable application into a potential pivot point.

+> The application is currently under heavy development and misses some functionalities.

 Supported template engines
 --------------------------